department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/home-iteration-initiative-mar2022/README.md

 - Research: Cindy Merrill (Ad Hoc)

 ## Stakeholders
-- [Web Governance Board](https://www.va.gov/web/index.cfm), which is comprised of key communication representatives from VA organizations, including
+- The [VA.gov Web Governance Board](https://www.va.gov/web/index.cfm) oversees changes made to the public va.gov homepage and is comprised of key communication representatives from VA organizations, including
   - Office of Public and Intergovernmental Affairs
   - Office of Information and Technology
   - Veterans Benefits Administration